cyberark/kubernetes-conjur-deploy/CONTRIBUTING.md

    1. Navigate to Docker preferences

-   1. Click on "Advanced" and slide the "Memory" bar to 6
+   1. Click on "Advanced" under "Resources" and slide the "Memory" bar to 6

 ### Deploy